Anzac Biscuits Recipe

 One Anzac biscuit is sitting on a small teal plate in the shape of a flower.
 A cup up coffee with bear latte art is sitting in the background.Pin

-The recipe was popular at the time because the ingredients were readily available, even during the war.
-But also, because they didn’t contain eggs.
-This meant they kept well and lasted the journey when sent to the soldiers.
+This recipe was popularised during World War One because the ingredients were readily available and they didn’t contain eggs.
+This meant they kept well and lasted the long journey abroad when sent to the soldiers.

 A white hand has picked up an Anzac Biscuit from a cooling rack filled with more biscuits.Pin